 - Chain of Responsibility

 As the course sponsor or HR you get:

 - Analysis of the needs and my help to choose or design a great course during a phone call with the sponsor, HR, team leader or/and course delegates.
 On top of that, we ask delegates on the very first day what their needs are, to make even better usage of the course time.

 - Course customisation to your needs.

-- Guarantee that the course is conducted by a proper, experienced expert – I conduct all training and never send apprentices.
+- Guarantee that the course is conducted by an expert that worked for Google.

 - Course evaluation as an electronic form at the end of the last course day.
 The evaluation results are sent to interested people (most of often they’re course sponsor and HR).

 - Simple communication – you can contact the trainer directly by phone or email.

 - Easy buying procedure – one call or email is enough to get offer and to book a date.
 I don’t do overbooking.
 The course is confirmed once you send the Purchase Order.